blakemerryman/blakemerryman.github.io/_posts/2017-10-19-bear-notes.md

 description: My current note taking solution.
 ---

-I've lamented about my love/hate relationship with Evernote but I never followed up about my solution to this problem.
+I've [lamented][1] about my love/hate relationship with Evernote but I never followed up about my solution to this problem.
 For now, I've given up on my dream of a custom built solution in favor of [Bear], a simple yet beautiful note taking solution.
 It even checks off many of the boxes from my wish list:

 - [X] Powered by plain text.
 - [X] Preview/rendering options.